-Police: Woman shot by family member in Fort Lauderdale
+Woman allegedly shot by family member in Fort Lauderdale dies

 FORT LAUDERDALE, FLA.
-(WSVN) - A woman was rushed to a hospital after, police said, she was shot by a family member in Fort Lauderdale, Tuesday evening.
+(WSVN) - A woman died at the hospital after, police said, she was shot by a family member in Fort Lauderdale, Tuesday evening.

 The shooting occurred in the 1200 block of Northwest 11th Place.
 Fort Lauderdale Police and Fire Rescue units responded to the scene at around 7:30 p.m.